SamTheCopy-ninja/C-Sharp-Bookstore-API/README.md

 ## Configuration

-- First begin by setting up your database in `SSMS`:
+- First begin by setting up your database in `Microsoft SSMS`:
   You will need the following tables:
 ```sql
 -- Create Books Table